 The wind data we use in this study are derived from MR and MLS satellite measurements.
-The MRs are located at the northern

-- 5 high latitude station Andenes (32.5 MHz, 69.3°N, 16.0°E, Norway), the mid-latitude stations Juliusruh (32.5 MHz, 54.6°N, 13.4°E, Germany), and Collm (36.2 MHz, 51.3°N, 13.0°E, Germany) on the northern hemisphere and the southern high latitude station Davis (33.2 MHz, 68.6°S, 78.0°E, Antarctic).
+The MRs are located at the northern high-latitude station Andenes (32.5 MHz; 69.3° N, 16.0° E; Norway), the midlatitude stations Juliusruh (32.5 MHz; 54.6° N, 13.4° E; Germany) and Collm (36.2 MHz; 51.3° N, 13.0° E; Germany) on the Northern Hemisphere, and the southern high-latitude station Davis (33.2 MHz, 68.6° S, 78.0° E, Antarctic).
 The radars cover an altitude range between 75 and 110 km and the obtained winds have an hourly temporal resolution and a vertical altitude resolution of 2 km in the applied analysis.
-At 90 km altitude, the observed volume of each radar has a diameter of approximately ~400 km, and the mean wind above each - 10 station is a weighted average over this volume.
-In the case of the Andenes, Davis and Collm MR data are available between 2005 and 2016 and for Juliusruh since 2008.
+At 90 km altitude, the observed volume of each radar has a diameter of approximately ~ 400 km, and the mean wind above each station is a weighted average over this volume.
+In the case of the Andenes, Davis, and Collm, MR data are available between 2005 and 2016 and for Juliusruh since 2008.
 We focus on an altitude range between 78 and 100 km where we obtain continuous measurements.
-The statistical uncertainties of winds are obtained from a fitting procedure by taking into account the number of detected meteors per altitude and time bin, as well as a full non-linear error propagation of the radial wind errors.
-Therefore the resulting uncertainties for the hourly winds vary in a range between 2 and 6 m/s with larger errors at the upper/lower part - 15 the of the meteor layer.
-More information about the all-sky meteor radars and the used wind estimation method can be found in Hocking et al. (2001), Holdsworth et al. (2004) and Stober et al. (2017).
-For this research, we focus primarily on the zonal wind component, because a connection between winds and changes in day length will be mainly seen in the main rotation direction of the Earth. - In addition to local radar observations, we use satellite data from the Microwave Limb Sounder (MLS) to extend the vertical coverage.
-MLS onboard the Aura satellite (Waters et al. (2006), Livesey et al. (2015)) has a global coverage from 82°N to 82°S and an useful height range from approximately 11 to 90 km (261 to 0.001 hPa).
-The vertical resolution varies between ~4 km in the stratosphere and ~14 km at the mesopause (Livesey et al., 2007).
-The geometric heights are approximately estimated from pressure levels as described in Matthias et al. (2013): $h = -7 \cdot ln(p/1000)$, where h is the altitude in km and p the pressure in hPa.
+The statistical uncertainties of winds are obtained from a fitting procedure by taking into account the number of detected meteors per altitude and time bin, as well as a full nonlinear error propagation of the radial wind errors.
+Therefore the resulting uncertainties for the hourly winds vary in a range between 2 and $6 \,\mathrm{m \, s^{-1}}$ with larger errors at the upper and lower part the of the meteor layer.
+More information about the all-sky meteor radars and the wind estimation method used can be found in Hocking et al. (2001), Holdsworth et al. (2004), and Stober et al. (2017).
+For this research, we focus primarily on the zonal wind component, because a connection between winds and changes in day length will be mainly seen in the main rotation direction of the Earth.

+In addition to local radar observations, we use satellite data from the Microwave Limb Sounder to extend the vertical coverage.
+MLS onboard the Aura satellite (Waters et al., 2006; Livesey et al., 2015) has a global coverage from 82° N to 82° S and an useful height range from approximately 11 to 90 km (261 to 0.001 hPa).
+The vertical resolution varies between $\sim 4 \,\mathrm{km}$ in the stratosphere and $\sim 14 \,\mathrm{km}$ at the mesopause (Livesey et al., 2007).
+The geometric heights are approximately estimated from pressure levels as described in Matthias et al. (2013): $h = -7 \cdot \ln(p/1000)$, where h is the altitude in km and p the pressure in hPa.
 Furthermore, we are aware about a difference between the geometric and geopotential heights, which increase especially above 80 km.
-Therefore, we focus in this work on the height range between 60 to 80 km (if not otherwise specified) to investigate a connection between the LOD and the density depending zonal wind within these heights.
-Daily quasi geostrophic winds for the years between 2005 and 2016 are derived from MLS geopotential height observations.
-For this study we use three different horizontal grids which are located around Andenes (70°N and 0-20°E) and around Juliusruh/Collm (50-60°N, 0-20°E), which are further referred to as northern high and mid latitude stations, respectively.
-For the SH we use a - 30 horizontal grid around Davis (70° S, $60-80^{\circ}$ E).
+Therefore, we focus in this work on the height range between 60 and 80 km (if not otherwise specified) to investigate a connection between the LOD and the density depending on zonal wind within these heights.
+Daily quasi-geostrophic winds for the years between 2005 and 2016 are derived from MLS geopotential height observations.
+For this study we use three different horizontal grids which are located around Andenes (70° N and 0-20° E) and around Juliusruh and Collm (50-60° N, 0-20° E), which are further referred to as northern high- and midlatitude stations, respectively.
+For the SH we use a horizontal grid around Davis (70° S, $60-80^{\circ}$ E).